Physics Toys

 Per-object World Settings

 Click on Balloon 1 under Balloons.
-Notice the Physics Balloon World Settings attribute assigned to the Physics Body Component.
+Notice that in the World Settings field, we have the WorldSettingsAsset1 assigned here.

 If you increase the gravity setting, the mass of the balloon's physics body components, and the balloon count in ObjectsLayout.js

-, you can cause the upward force from balloons to be greater than the downward force from the car.
+, you can cause the upward force from the balloons to be greater than the downward force from the car.

-Cone and Cylinder colliders
+Cone and Cylinder Colliders

 To learn more about the Physics Body Component, visit Physics Assets and Components.

-Apply force
+Apply Force

 Notice the addRelativeTorque